Lisa Chesters: Politics

 Prior to her election to parliament, Chesters held senior positions in the Australian Labor Party (Victorian Branch), serving on the administrative committee, as a delegate to state and national conference, and as president of the women's affairs policy committee.

 Parliament

 Chesters was elected to the House of Representatives at the 2013 federal election, retaining the Division of Bendigo for the ALP following the retirement of Steve Gibbons.
 She is the first woman to represent the seat, which has existed since Federation in 1901.
-She was re-elected at the 2016, 2019 and 2022 federal elections.
+She was re-elected at the 2016, 2019, 2022 and 2025 federal elections.

 After the 2016 election, Chesters was promoted to Bill Shorten's shadow ministry as a shadow assistant minister, holding the portfolios of "workplace relations" and "rural and regional Australia".
 She did not retain her place when Anthony Albanese succeeded Shorten as party leader following the 2019 election.

 Personal life

-Chesters is in a long-term relationship with Matt Emond.
+Chesters is in a long-term relationship with Matt Emond, who was deputy mayor of the City of Greater Bendigo from 2019 to 2020.
 Their first child was born in 2019.
 Their second child was born in 2021.
+She lives in Kennington, a suburb in Bendigo in Victoria.

 In 2018, Chesters was diagnosed with conjuctival melanoma, a rare eye cancer.
 She received surgical treatment and radiotherapy.

+Chesters is a member of the United Workers Union, the Discovery Centre Bendigo, Emily's List Australia and the Bendigo Art Gallery.